githubharald/CTCDecoder/README.md

 ![img](./doc/vis.png)

 Illustration of the "Mini example" testcase: the RNN output is a table containing 2 time-steps (t0 and t1) and 3 labels (a, b and - as the special blank label).
-Best path decoding takes the most probable label per time-step which gives the path "--" and therefore the recognized text B("--")="" with probability 0.6\*0.6=0.36.
+Best path decoding takes the most probable label per time-step which gives the path "--" and therefore the recognized text "" with probability 0.6\*0.6=0.36.
 Beam and prefix search calculate the probability of labellings.
 For the labelling "a" it sums over the paths (see thin lines) "-a", "a-" and "aa" with probability 0.4\*0.4+2\*0.6\*0.4=0.64.
 The only path (see dashed line) which gives "" still has probability 0.36, therefore "a" is the result returned by beam search.

 ![ctc](./doc/ctc.png)

+## Choosing the right algorithm
+[This paper](./doc/comparison.pdf) compares beam search decoding and token passing.
+It also gives suggestions when to use best path decoding, beam search decoding and token passing.

 ## References